mser521/fall2025/content/activities/github.md

 git config --global user.email "my_email@gmail.com"
 ```

-It's OK if your tutorials folder isn't set up yet, but make sure your lectures folder looks like the one shown above.
-This is very important.

 ### 2. Initialize a Git Repository
+After you've doublechecked your file structure, **open your entire `mser521` folder** in VS Code by:
+1. Clicking the paper icon in the left-hand toolbar towards the top.
+1. Clicking the "Add Folder" button (blue), located in the left-hand panel.
+1. Navigating to your `mser521` directory.

-After you've doublechecked your file structure, open your entire `mser521` folder in VS Code.
-Next, click on the icon that looks like a tree branch, and click the blue button that says "Initialize Repository":
+Once you've done this, click on the icon that looks like a tree branch (left-hand toolbar), and click the blue button that says "Initialize Repository":

 <img class="screenshot-lg" src="/fall2025/images/activities/configure-github/ss2.png" />